codership/documentation/galeracluster/source/training/tutorials/migration.rst

 #.
 Launch at least three new servers, outside of and unconnected to your existing database infrastructure.

 #.
 On each new server, install Galera Cluster.
-For information on how to do this, see :doc:`Galera Installation <../training/tutorials/galera-installation>`.
+For information on how to do this, see :doc:`Galera Installation <galera-installation>`.

 #.
 Configure the database server.
 In addition to the IP addresses of each node, on the :ref:`wsrep_cluster_address <wsrep_cluster_address>` parameter, include the IP addresses of the MySQL master server and each instance of the slave servers.

-For more information on configuring Galera Cluster, see :doc:`System Configuration <../training/tutorials/configuration>` and :doc:`Replication Configuration <../training/tutorials/wsrep-configuration>`.
+For more information on configuring Galera Cluster, see :doc:`System Configuration <configuration>` and :doc:`Replication Configuration <wsrep-configuration>`.

 #.
 When you finish the installation and configuration, start the cluster.
-For more information on how to start the cluster, see :doc:`Starting the Cluster <../training/tutorials/starting-cluster>`.
+For more information on how to start the cluster, see :doc:`Starting the Cluster <starting-cluster>`.

 To check that it is running properly, log into one of the database clients and run the :ref:`wsrep_cluster_size <wsrep_cluster_size>` status variable: